 Average Salary Information for US Workers

 However, salaries can vary significantly based on both occupation and location.
+What's a good salary in one location, may not be somewhere else.
 For example, people working in professional, management, and related occupations earned an average of $64,220 annually, while those working in service occupations earned an average of $28,028 annually.
 Jobs in large metropolitan cities, which have a higher cost of living, also tend to pay more than jobs in more rural areas.
 Read below for more information on average salaries based on factors like gender, education, and more.

 Average Salaries for US Men and Women